NoahSewBSU/cs408-final-project-noah-seward/README.md

 curious or bored.
 This involves a landing page showing a message in a bottle that, when clicked on, will redirect the user to a new page with an open message and a form to write their own (replace button included).

+## How Will It Function?

+This site will mainly manage strings given by the users.
+These simple messages will have a max character count and will be filtered before being stored for the next user to retrieve.
+These filters will likely include a function which references a JSON file to be consulted to avoid bad or inappropriate language as well as a code-injection filter to prevent hackers.

-The beginning of this project will focus on simple functionality.
-The proper function should look something like this: I will create a simple start message, PUT that message in the database, let the site GET that message for the user, then, if the user decides to replace it, let the site DELETE that message and PUT the new message in the database for the next user (or current).
+The proper function should look something like this: I will create a simple start message, PUT that message in the database, let the site GET that message for the user, then, if the user decides to replace it, let the site DELETE that message and PUT the new message in the database for the nextuser (or current).
 The database will likely be stored on the AWS server.
 If I wanted to keep this project going longer post-graduation, I would have to consider an alternative service as I lose access to my student accounts.

+## Extras and Stretch Goals

 This initial simple design will involve no animations or wild formatting at first, just to make sure the site works as intended.
 Then, with extra time available, these fun things can be added!
 This includes animations for the bottle, color to the page (or lack-of in